vkrishna-ui/vkrishna-ui.github.io/content/post/naturalgradients.md

 (I have used the subscript c, to distinguish our inner product norm from an Euclidean norm).
 This has a neat geometric interpretation as saying that the average mean square change in error upon changing parameters of our ML model infinitesimally, is equal to the infinitesimal distance in our (curved) parameter space,endowed by a metric given by the covariance.
-This essentially says that a curved metric space (at least for some metrics) is an average over randomly fluctuation flat geometries, which is a nice way of thinking about curved geometries, although I am not sure how general this is, and whether it holds for arbitrary metrics.
 In this curved space, we can rewrite the Fokker-Planck equation also as an inner product:
 $$
 \partial_{t}\rho = \left\langle\nabla_{\theta}, \Bigg[-C^{-1}\rho{\bf f} + \frac{1}{2\vert B\vert}\nabla_{\theta}\sigma \Bigg]\right\rangle_{c}